KurtPattyn/karl/README.md

   json: false,
   colorize: true
 });
-karl.error('I like reading log files in red.');
+karl.error("I like reading log files in red.");
-karl.warning('I like reading log files in yellow.');
+karl.warning("I like reading log files in yellow.");
 ```
 Output cannot be shown in color as GitHub markdown does not support colored text.